 - Washington Prisoner's Uninformed Disciplinary Plea Agreement Upheld (p 40)

 - Rehabilitated California Ex-Cons Have No Privacy Protection From Media Productions Based Upon Public (p 40)

 [Ed. note: Prison Legal News goes undercover at the American Correctional Association's 2005 winter conference in Phoenix, Arizona.
 It's just business," as one prison medical administrator puts it.
 And what a surreal business it is.]

-There is no doubt that good work is ...
+There is no doubt that good work is done at the ...

 by Silja J.A.
 Talvi